Restore HyWorks Controller

 Configurations not supported or not recommended for restore

-The following types of HyWorks Controller configurations cannot be restored using a backup file, and thus, the restore should not be attempted on such production configurations.
+The following HyWorks Controller configuration types cannot be restored from a backup file, so restoring such production configurations should not be attempted.

 -

-HyWorks Controller configured to use SQL Server database on Remote machine
+HyWorks Controller configured to use SQL Server database on a Remote machine

 The backup will fail with an error, and even when some backup files are available, the restore should not be attempted.